 - Plastic bags

 Travel Tip: Penguin poop is one of the foulest smelling things you’ll come across.
-If you have the misfortune of getting this on something, you’ll want a plastic bag (I happened to sit in it and they had to hose me down at the bottom of the ship!).
+If you have the misfortune of getting this on something, you’ll want a plastic bag.
 Plastic bags are also handy if your cruise doesn’t offer a laundry service.

 Ready for a trip to Antarctica?
 Contact our team to help you decide which cruise is best for you.
 In no time, you will be expertly packing your bags and cruising on a trip of a lifetime!